 The SKR Mini E3 V3 provides several benefits over the stock mainboards to run Klipper:

 - very good heat dissipation thanks to the upgraded heat sink and a better separation of the drivers

 - silent TMC2209 drivers and 3 PWM Controlled fans

 - UART controlled TMC drivers which allows the firmware to control the stepper motor mode & current and to monitor the drivers.
 No need to adjust the VREFs using a screwdriver, everything is controlled by software!

 - Support for expansion: Touch screen, filament runout detection, BLTouch + dual Z-axis (running of a single driver)

-- Run the stepper motors in spreadCycle mode instead of stealthChop mode (faster & more accurate positioning, no skipped steps)
+- can run the stepper motors in spreadCycle mode instead of stealthChop mode (faster & more accurate positioning, no skipped steps)

 What You Need

 |Short USB A to Micro USB B Cable (30 cm or 1 foot)|

 Optional: If you want a small LCD touch screen to control your printer with KlipperScreen